By using our website, you agree to our use of cookies (Visit our privacy policy).

 6 Tips for Directing Voiceover Talent — Team Celebrating

-Vocal recording sessions can become tense with the client looking for the perfect take, the artist anxious to do a good job, and both sides often working on a tight schedule.
+The client is looking for the perfect take, the artist is anxious to do a good job, and both sides have their own deadlines and other priorities to consider.

-Creating a calm, positive atmosphere will lead to a better recording and make the actor want to work with you again in the future.
+Breaking up that tension will lead to a better recording and make the actor want to work with you again in the future.

 Don’t forget to give them enough space to ask their own questions about your ideas for the recording.